 ABSTRACT (<250):

 Neural crest cell migration is critically important to the formation of peripheral tissues during vertebrate development.
-However, difficulties in studying cellular and molecular dynamics have limited our understanding how neural crest cells respond to different microenvironments to form the pattern of discrete, multicellular streams.
+However, difficulties in studying cellular and molecular dynamics have limited our understanding of how neural crest cells respond to different microenvironments to form the pattern of discrete, multicellular streams.
 Here, we address this by examining the gene expression dynamics of cranial neural crest cells during migration.
 By dividing a cranial neural crest migratory stream into 8 subregions, we determined that neural crest expression profiles are highly dependent on its stream position and local microenvironment.
-We confirmed the spatial and temporal diversity of neural crest molecular profiles gene expression using multiplexed in-situ hybridization.
-Both computational model simulations and single cell profiling experiments performed in parallel showed that only a small subregion of the neural crest stream is composed of ‘trailblazers’ with a stable and consistent molecular signature.
+We confirmed the spatial and temporal diversity of neural crest gene expression using multiplexed in-situ hybridization.
+Both computational model simulations and single cell profiling experiments performed in parallel showed that only a small subregion of the neural crest stream is composed of ‘trailblazers’ with a molecular signature that is consistent between cells and stable over time.
 Manipulation of two transcription factors identified by high expression within the trailblazers, heart and neural crest derivatives expressed 2 (HAND2) and transcription factor activating enhancer binding protein 2 alpha (TFAP2A), revealed dramatic changes in the cranial neural crest cell migratory pattern.
-Computer model predictions that simulated these experimental scenarios also showed disruptions to multicellular streaming.
+Computational model predictions that simulated these experimental scenarios showed similar disruptions to multicellular streaming.
 These data on neural crest migration identify a trailblazer subpopulation with a unique molecular signature that includes genes critical to the proper migration pattern.

 INTRODUCTION

 Embryonic cell migration is critically important to the development of peripheral tissues and organs.
 In examples that range from primitive streak formation to mechanosensory organogenesis, cells travel long distances in a persistent direction as coordinated groups (Tarbashevich and Raz, 2010; Voiculescu et al., 2014; Piotrowksi and Baker, 2014).
-Mistakes in embryonic cell migration patterns may result in birth defects or tumor formation since cells in errant locations often die or fail to properly differentiate.
+Mistakes in embryonic cell migration patterns may result in birth defects or tumor formation as cells in errant locations often die or fail to properly differentiate.

 One of the fascinating observations of long distance cell migration during development is the movement of cells in multicellular streams.
 During multicellular streaming, a cell independently controls its cytoskeleton but moves with neighbors as a population.
 This phenomenon has raised the long standing question of what mechanisms regulate the persistence and cohesion of multicellular streams.
 Although large scale genomic analyses have shed light on genes expressed in migratory cells during embryonic development (Gammill and Bronner-Fraser, 2002; Gammill and Bronner-Fraser, 2003; Molyneaux et al., 2004; Adams et al., 2008; Gallardo et al., 2010; Simoes-Costa and Bronner, 2013; Simoes-Costa et al., 2014), it remains unclear how gene expression dynamically changes as migrating cells travel through different microenvironments.
 Therefore, investigative efforts that correlate dynamic molecular interrogation with in vivo cell behavior analyses will yield important insights into embryonic cell migration events at the level of both individuals and cell populations.